carmelosammarco/ads4MO/README.md

 **The stand-alone App for Windows OS can be downloaded from [HERE](https://www.dropbox.com/s/e5ilv9x84m4m0gk/ads4mo-win.exe?dl=0).**

 The APP was developed, compiled and tested in Windows 10 environment.
 As soon as I have time I will try to test it in other Windows environments.
 It will generate a folder called "CMEMS_DATA" in which all the data downloaded are going to be stored.
-THis folder will be stored in the same system path where the executable "ads4mo-win.exe" is located.
+This folder will be stored in the same system path where the executable "ads4mo-win.exe" is located.

 ---------